nosqlgeek/vss-rec/README.md

 ### `vector_search`

 The `vector_search` method performs a vector similarity search.
-I decide only to return the id and vector score in my implementation.
-My vector query string takes a few arguments:
+My implementation only returns the id and vector score.
+The query string has takes a few arguments:

+* **Metadata query**: The query that is executed to pre-filter based on the metadata, such as the description (`desc`) or the `labels`, before the vector similarity search is performed
+* **Number of neighbours**: The number of nearest neighbours (KNN)
+* **Vector field**: The vector field that is used for the search, whereby Redis can store multiple vector fields within an item (hash or JSON)

+Here is the source code that constructs the vector query string:

 ```
 vector_query = "{}=>[KNN {} @{} $vector]".format(meta_data_query, num_neighbours, vector_field)
 ```

-What I call `metadata query`  refers to a RediSearch query that is, in the first step, not related to the vector.
-This allows you to pre-filter based on additional metadata fields, such as the description (`desc`) or the `labels`.

 You can then query the database the following way: